1. Alan Tait, 2. John Devereux, 3. David Marsh, 4. Darren

 occurred until Widnes took the lead in the 26th Minute with Ged Byrne at

 Full Back making a right mess of a Jonathan Davies bomb.
 David Marsh pounced

 to score under the posts with a ricochet off the post denying Ellery Hanley

 the chance to ground it dead.
 Easy conversion made it 6-0.
 Wigan responded

 to level whilst Widnes coach Dougie Laughton was busy chatting on air to

 Granada commentator Clive Tyldesley.
 Hanley touched down his own hack

-forward and Bobbie Goulding converted for 6-6.
+forward and Bobby Goulding converted for 6-6.
 He later added a penalty goal

 to put Wigan 8-6 up at the break.